Citizens Advice style guide

 Steps (numbered lists)

 Use numbered steps to explain a process.
-Each step must be a full sentence with a full stop at the end.
-A lead in line isn't necessary for a numbered list.
+Write a lead in line before your numbered steps.
+Each step must start with a capital letter but you don't need a full stop at the end.

 If you have any questions or feedback please email firstname.lastname@example.org